kazunori279/Fluent-Dashboard/README.md

 4. On the Script editor, open `fluent_listener.gs`.
 Paste the copied URL on the place of `<<PLEASE PUT YOUR SPREADSHEET URL HERE>>`.
 Select `File` - `Save` menu to save the file
 5. Select `Publish` - `Deploy as web app...`
 6. On the `Deploy as web app` dialog, enter `1` in the `Project version` field and click `Save New Version`, select `anyone including allowing anonymous access` on the `Who has access to the app` menu, and click `Deploy` button
-7. Select the `Current web app URL`, copy it and paste the URL to clipboard or text file to use it later
+7. Select the `Current web app URL`.
+This is the endpoint URL for receiving event logs from Fluentd.
+Copy and paste the URL to clipboard or anywhere to use it later
 8. Select `Run` - `doPost` menu, click `Continue` button of the `Authorization Required` dialog and click `Accept` button on the `Request for Permission` dialog
 9. Confirm that there are `test` and `test_LINE` sheets appeared on the spreadsheet.
 Now it's ready to accept event logs from Fluentd